joshuahamrick/ncformatter/SETUP.md

 If you run into any issues:
 1. Check the browser console for errors
-2. Check Netlify function logs
+2. Check Vercel function logs in the dashboard
 3. Test with a simple Word document first

 The new system is much more robust and will handle your Word documents perfectly!